Finding your dream location to buy property in Spain

 Spain is an extremely varied country, with wonderful beaches, mountains and countryside.
-Most Brits and other nationalities from the North of Europe head straight to areas close to the beaches, but when you move to Spain, you have so many options to choose from.
+Most Brits and other nationalities from the North of Europe head straight to areas close to the beaches.
+When you move to Spain, you have so many options to choose from.

-It is easy to see why many expats choose to make their home in Spain close to the sea and sand – but it’s also important to remember that the properties in these locations will usually be more expensive than those found inland.
-By driving just twenty minutes inland, you will find houses or apartments which are much better value and have more outside space.
+It is easy to see why many expats choose to make their home in Spain close to the sea and sand.
+It’s also important to remember that the properties in these locations will usually be more expensive than those found inland.
+By driving just twenty minutes inland, you’ll find houses and apartments which are much better value and have more space.
 These could be in a small village or town, or on an urbanisation, built to cater for locals and foreigners alike.
 It’s important to assess all the options and their pluses and minuses before you make a decision on where to place your roots.

 Along the coast of Spain you will find numerous villas of different styles and sizes, with beautiful views of the sea – that comes at a high price.
 The properties along the coast are often second homes that are used during the summer months when their owners escape the big cities in the rest of Spain, and indeed Europe.
 If you are looking to purchase property in a seaside complex or urbanisation, it’s important to remember that these carry community charges; make sure you look into the terms and costs carefully before you commit to your purchase.